Granny Spike Stitch: 7 Essential Beginner Tips You Need

 Tip 6: Block Your Finished Granny Spike Stitch Project

-Blocking is not optional for granny spike stitch projects — it is essential.
-The long spike loops naturally want to curl and twist, and the multi-color rows can create slight waviness along the edges.
-Wet blocking (soaking the piece in cool water, gently squeezing out excess moisture, and pinning it flat to dry) will relax the stitches, even out the spike heights, and give your finished piece a polished, professional look.
+Blocking isn’t optional for these projects, it’s essential.
+The long spike loops naturally want to curl and twist, and the multi-color rows can leave the edges a little wavy.
+Wet blocking (soak in cool water, squeeze out the excess, pin flat to dry) relaxes the stitches, evens the spike heights, and gives a polished finish.

 Tip 7: Practice with a Swatch Before Starting a Full Project

-Before committing to a full-size granny spike stitch blanket or bag, work a practice swatch that is at least 20 stitches wide and 12 rows tall.
-This gives you enough rows to see the full spike pattern develop and to practice your color changes, tension control, and spike depth consistency.
-A swatch also lets you test your yarn and hook combination — if your spikes look too thin, try going up a hook size.
-If the fabric feels too loose and holey, go down a hook size.
+Before a full-size blanket or bag, work a practice swatch at least 20 stitches wide and 12 rows tall.
+That’s enough to see the full spike pattern develop and to practice your color changes, tension, and spike depth.
+It also lets you test your yarn and hook, thin spikes mean go up a hook size; loose, holey fabric means go down.

 Use your swatch to check your gauge as well.
 Most granny spike stitch patterns recommend a gauge of roughly 12 stitches and 8 rows per 4 inches (10 cm) using worsted weight yarn and a 5.5 mm hook.
 If your gauge is significantly different, adjust your hook size accordingly.
 The Craft Yarn Council maintains standardized sizing charts that can help you match gauge across different yarn weights.